 2023

-Aries Engineering proudly announces the retirement of Kathleen Doyle, our Office Administrator, after thirty-four years of dedicated service, and being a key member of the Aries family.
-We extend our heartfelt gratitude for her dedication, hard work and great leadership.
-Kathleen, you will be missed.
-Kathleen’s contributions outside her role at Aries on our community was amazing.
-She served as the Head Coach for the Ski Jump Team at Merrimack High School, leading them to a state championship victory.
-Her son, Matthew, was a member of the Ski Jump Team winning Gold at the Junior Olympics in Alaska.
-Today, she is with the Salisbury Conservation Commission and currently serving as an umpire for the State of New Hampshire, for the Babe Ruth, Cal Ripken, USA Softball leagues.
+Aries Engineering announces the retirement of Kathleen Doyle, our Office Administrator, after thirty-four years of dedicated service and significant contributions to our organization.
+We sincerely appreciate her commitment, hard work, and leadership.
+Throughout her career, she has made notable contributions to her community, including serving as the head coach for the Ski Jump Team at Merrimack High School, leading the team to a state championship victory.
+Her son, Matthew, was part of the team that secured a gold medal at the Junior Olympics in Alaska.
+In retirement, Kathleen continues to serve as an umpire for the State of New Hampshire, overseeing leagues such as Babe Ruth, Cal Ripken, and USA Softball.
+We miss you!

 2023

-Business NH Magazine has recognized Aries Engineering as the 6th fastest growing women-led business, achieving an impressive 56.7% average growth rate over the past three years.
-Under the leadership of President Katy Ward, Aries Engineering is poised to advance the field of Environmental Engineering Consulting Services.
+Business NH Magazine recognized Aries Engineering as the sixth fastest-growing women-led business, highlighting an impressive average growth rate of 56.7% over the past three years.
+Under the leadership of President Katy Ward, Aries Engineering is strategically positioned to sustain its growth and continue contributing to advancements in Environmental Engineering and Hydrogeology.

 2021